• Home

 White Chocolate Ganache

-I poured White Chocolate Ganache over the bread while it was still warm.
+I poured White Chocolate Ganache over the peach bread while it was still warm.
 This allowed the ganache to seep into the bread.

 Ganache may seem like a fancy word and difficult to make.
 However, I assure you it’s super simple to make.

 I heated heavy cream in the microwave until it was warm.
 Then I poured it over white candy melts and whisked the mixture until it was completely smooth.
-Next, I poured the ganache over the peach bread.
+Next, I poured the ganache over the fresh peach bread.
 Fabulous!!

 Alternately, you can make a powdered sugar glaze if you prefer.